NHL All-Star Game Betting

 Betting on the NHL Skills Contest

 Many fans think the Skills Contest the day before the All-Star Game is actually the most important part of the weekend.
 While fans critique the effort level of players in the all-star game in pretty much every sport (have you ever watched the Pro Bowl?) the Skills Contest tends to bring out top performances because everyone wants the bragging rights that come with winning one of the events.
+Many online sportsbooks are available for those of you in Canada, with Ontario online sportsbooks the first to launch in the Great White North!

 There are several different events to bet on within the Skills Contest and with six to eight skaters competing in each, the odds can be pretty inviting.
 The events include Fastest Skater, Premier Passer, Save Streak, Pass Control, Hardest Shot and Accuracy Shooting.